 - 1. Pervious concrete pavement is a promising technology provided that the material and construction requirements, including compaction, are achieved during construction. - 2.
+The use of ASTM C140 for determining the void content of pervious concrete provides an unreliable measure of pavement voids. - 3.
+The use of porosity as measured by MTO LS-627 or void content as measured with a CoreLok® vacuum system provide a reliable measure of the pavement void structure of a pervious pavement. - 4.
+The use of a Bid-Well bridge deck finishing machine without adequate compaction produces a pervious concrete pavement which is prone to ravelling.

-The use of a Bid-Well bridge deck finishing machine without adequate compaction produces a pervious concrete pavement which is prone to ravelling. - 3.
-Joints constructed in the plastic pervious concrete using a steel roller can produce unacceptable joints, which are prone to raveling.
-The steel roller can also delay the application of curing. - 4.
+- 5. Joints constructed in the plastic pervious concrete using a steel roller can produce unacceptable joints, which are prone to raveling.
+The steel roller can also delay the application of curing. - 6.
 Improper compaction increases the occurrence of surface ravelling.